Art Nalls

-Arthur L. Nalls, Jr. (born February 17, 1954) is a retired United States Marine Corps officer, test pilot, and entrepreneur who owns and operates a unique air show business consisting of two Harrier jump jets.
+Arthur L. Nalls, Jr. (born February 17, 1954) is an American test pilot, entrepreneur and former United States Marine Corps officer, who owns and operates a unique air show business consisting of two Harrier jump jets.
 A former Guinness World Record holder for the World's Smallest Rideable Bicycle (1974), Nalls is notable for his contributions to the air show profession pioneering, restoring and flying uncommon aircraft.
 Nalls flew Harriers extensively in the military and developed a great enthusiasm for this jet capable of vertical/short takeoff and landing (V/STOL) operations.
 Supported by a group of pilots and maintainers, Nalls performs at air shows in the northeast United States and Canada.

 According to Nalls, his Sea Harrier XZ439 is the world's first privately owned and flown Harrier of any kind.
 In 2014, he acquired a two-seat Harrier that is the world's only flyable civilian Harrier trainer aircraft.
 In 2020, Nalls decided to sell the Harriers and focus on other aviation opportunities including the SMART-1 microjets acquired in 2018 with the purchase of Aerial Productions International.

 Early life

 Art Nalls was born in 1954 in Alexandria, Virginia, just outside Washington, D.C., and grew up in that area.
 He graduated from Hayfield High School in Alexandria, Virginia, in 1972 and attended the United States Naval Academy in Annapolis, Maryland.
 Nalls graduated "With Merit" with a Bachelor of Science degree in Aerospace Engineering.

-He has two adult sons, Arthur and Brian.